Hurricane Safety Tips: What to do Before, During, and After a Hurricane to Avoid Damage and Stay Safe (Updated for 2019)

-May 6 through 12, 2018 is National Hurricane Preparedness Week.
-The 2017 hurricane season was devastating, so take time to review these hurricane safety tips and make plans for the upcoming season.
+May 5 through 11, 2019 is National Hurricane Preparedness Week.
+The 2018 hurricane season was the third consecutive above-average hurricane season.
+There was over $50 billion in damaged caused by 15 named storms, 8 hurricanes, and 2 major hurricanes.
+Now is the time to review these hurricane safety tips and make plans for the upcoming season.

 Hurricane Watch Versus Hurricane Warning